 Grenfell inquiry hears Kingspan rigged tests and hired lobbyists after fire

-Hearing is told the company feared ban on combustible insulation and drew up list of political targets
+Hearing told the firm feared ban on combustible insulation and drew up list of political targets

 Grenfell Tower after the blaze in North Kensington, London, which killed 72 people